Historically Marriages of Chinese or foreign nationals in China stated that:

-- When the time comes for me to marry perhaps i am not in China, lol, but wherever it is it’s all the stops out for my special woman right?
+- When the time comes for me to marry perhaps i am not in China, but wherever it is it’s all the stops out for my special woman right?

-From my observation the Current state of play in Shenzhen, is that many here seem to put marriage behind them, it’s not on the menu and opt for the single, all freedom no responsibility, non-committal lifestyle, but who knows there could be a returning trend to marriage based on comfort, finances and happiness with one person?
+As Noted in Observations the Current state of play in Shenzhen, is that many here seem to put marriage behind them, it’s not on the menu and opt for the single, all freedom no responsibility, non-committal lifestyle, but who knows there could be a returning trend to marriage based on comfort, finances and happiness with one person?

-- Is China a destination?
+- Is China now a more interesting destination?